dion-pro/dion-pro/README.md

 - 👋 Hi, I’m @dion-pro
-- 👀 I’m interested in Python, Julia and Batch (in deployment scenarios)
+- 👀 I’m interested in Python, Assembly and Batch.
-- 🌱 I’m currently learning Python and Assembly full time.
+- 🌱 I’m currently learning Assembly.
-- 💞️ I am currently a semi-professional programmer in Batch Scripts
+- 💞️ I am currently an enthusiast programmer in OSDev and Batch Scripting.